 Prior to that Wall worked for CNN and CNN.com as an on-air political contributor, analyst, and host during the 2008 Presidential Election cycle, as part of its Peabody-winning ‘Best Political Team on Television.’
 She was also deputy editorial page editor, columnist and news anchor for The Washington Times from 2008-2009, where she conducted the final exclusive one-on-one Oval Office interview with President George W. Bush.
 She broke news with an above-the-fold front page story of Mr. Bush’s response to incoming President Barack Obama’s announced closure of the Guantanamo Bay terrorist detention facility.
-Wall anchored television news updates for local Times affiliates, wrote a weekly column and produced the “Tara’s Two Cents” video commentary blog.
+Wall anchored television news updates for local Times affiliates, wrote a weekly column and produced the “Tara’s Two Cents” video commentary blog and podcast.

 From 2007-2008 Wall served as communications director and spokesperson at the Office of the Federal Coordinator for Gulf Coast Rebuilding at the Department of Homeland Security (DHS).
 Wall was primary spokesperson responsible for the development of outreach and communications strategy, messaging, and press dissemination related to federal efforts to rebuild the Gulf Coast region.
-In 2007, she was appointed by President George W. Bush as director of the Office of Public Affairs (OPA) at the Administration for Children and Families (ACF), within the U.S. Department of Health and Human Services (HHS) in February of 2007.
+Prior to that, Wall was appointed by President George W. Bush as director of the Office of Public Affairs (OPA) at the Administration for Children and Families (ACF), within the U.S. Department of Health and Human Services (HHS) in February of 2007.
 At ACF, Wall served as an advisor to the Assistant Secretary, an agency spokesperson, managed department and public affairs staff in the development of messaging and media relations.

-From 2001-2004, she was a reporter, anchor and Director of Public Affairs at CBS Detroit where she created, executive produced and hosted the talk show “Street Beat” which followed “Face The Nation” with Bob Schieffer.
-As part of the weekly, half-hour political affairs program, Wall interviewed national and state lawmakers, political operatives, journalists, community and business leaders.
+From 2001-2004, Wall was a reporter, anchor and Director of Public Affairs at CBS Detroit where she created, executive produced and hosted the talk show “Street Beat” which followed “Face The Nation” with Bob Schieffer.
+As part of the weekly, half-hour urban and political affairs program, Wall interviewed national and state lawmakers, political operatives, journalists, community and business leaders.
 She covered the 2004 Democratic Presidential debate at Detroit’s FOX Theater, interviewing all the major candidates and broke the exclusive “Mayor’s Memo” story involving Detroit Mayor Kwame Kilpatrick in 2002.
 “Tara’s Two Cents” was an original show feature, where Wall offered biting conservative commentary on pertinent show topics.

-In addition to her role as a CNN political contributor appearing on Wolf Blitzer’s Situation Room, Anderson Cooper 360 and Larry King Live, Wall has appeared as an independent presenting a conservative perspective, as a political strategist and media expert on several national news outlets including FOX Newschannel’s “O’Reilly Factor,” MSNBC, C-Span, PBS, ABC News, American Urban Radio Networks (AURN), NPR, BET and TV One.
+In addition to her role as a CNN political contributor appearing on Wolf Blitzer’s Situation Room, Anderson Cooper 360 and Larry King Live, Wall has appeared as an independent presenting a conservative perspective, a political strategist and media expert on several national news outlets including FOX Newschannel’s “O’Reilly Factor,” MSNBC, C-Span, PBS, ABC News, American Urban Radio Networks (AURN), NPR, BET and TV One.
 Wall has written for, and/or been quoted and profiled in the Washington Post, The New York Times, Washington Times, USA Today, CNN.com.
 Black Enterprise, Ebony, Essence, Townhall.com, The Daily Caller and other publications.

 She has received two National Association of Black Journalists (NABJ) awards for her documentaries on race relations in America.